dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_11.md

 Let us assume we are dealing with a process which is depth-bounded but we don't know the value of the bound.
 (The exact value is not needed as the definition existentially quantify over it.)
 The system is guarantee to be depth-bounded on the (forward) reachable states.
-When going backward, the `pre` operator can generate unreachable state, for instance if the target is not coverable.
+Backward reachable states from the target state might fall outside the forward reachable states, for instance if the target is not coverable.
-These unreachable state may not respect the bound...
+When going backward, the `pre` operator can generate unreachable state and the bound is not only guarantee to exist for these stats.

 One solution, is to look at `k`-bounded processes, i.e., processes with a known bound. another approach is to use a forward analysis on depth-bounded processes.